 Key Takeaway for Retirement Plan Committees

-Retirement plan committees are often doing more oversight than they realize.
+A committee is often doing more oversight than its records show.
 Investments are discussed, operational issues are reviewed, and service providers are evaluated.

 The key governance question is whether those activities are visible and documented.